Hugo Duro: Getafe

 Born in Getafe, Madrid, Duro joined Getafe CF's youth setup in 2004, aged five.
 On 24 October 2017, before even appearing with the reserves, he made his professional debut by coming on as a second-half substitute for Chuli in a 1–0 home loss against Deportivo Alavés, for the season's Copa del Rey.

 Duro first appeared with the B-side on 29 October 2017, replacing Carlos Calderón in a 2–1 Tercera División away win against CD El Álamo.
 He scored his first senior goals on 19 November, netting a brace in a 3–0 home win against DAV Santa Ana.

 On 17 March 2018, Duro made his La Liga debut in a 2–1 win at Real Sociedad, as a last-minute replacement for Jorge Molina.
 The following 29 January, in the cup quarter-finals against Valencia CF, he accidentally blocked a goal-bound shot by Molina as Getafe led on away goals in added time; twelve seconds after the ball ricocheted off his back, opponent Rodrigo scored the winning goal.
 Valencia's fans and players then turned the television commentary "Tocó en Hugo Duro" (It hit Hugo Duro) into a motto as they went on to win the cup, receiving a complaint from the player's agent.

 Duro scored his first goal in the division on 8 July 2020, coming off the bench to equalise in a 3–1 home loss to Villarreal CF. The following month, he signed for Real Madrid on a season-long loan deal with option to buy, being initially assigned to the reserves in Segunda División B. He made his first-team debut for Los Blancos on 20 February, in a 1–0 away win over Real Valladolid, and he first appeared in the UEFA Champions League four days later, as he replaced Marco Asensio in a 1–0 victory over Atalanta B.C. at the Stadio Atleti Azzurri d'Italia.
-Real were refused permission to loan him for a second season and could not meet the €4 million offer to make the deal permanent.
+Real were refused permission to loan him for a second season and did not make the €4 million payment to make the deal permanent.